saltconf/salt35/registration/index.md

 </div>

 Early registration runs from March 5 - April 20, 2025.
 Late registration runs from April 21 - May 18, 2025.
+Onsite registration is possible May 20-22, 2025

 <hr/>